jtkDvlp/re-frame-tasks/README.md

 ## Features

-* register / unregister tasks / fxs via one line interceptor injection
+* register / unregister tasks / fxs via one line or global interceptor injection
   * support multiple and any fx on-completion keys via registration
 * subscriptions for tasks list and running task boolean
   * running task boolean can be quick filtered by task name